BrianSipos/dtn-bp-sand/README.md

-# BPv7 Secure Advertisement and Neighborhood Discovery
+# BPv7 Secure Advertisement and Neighborhood Discovery (SAND)

 The internet-draft is tracked as [draft-ietf-dtn-bp-sand](https://datatracker.ietf.org/doc/draft-ietf-dtn-bp-sand/).